selivan/selivan.github.io/_posts/2019-11-05-sshfs-password-auto-mount-with-tcl-expect.md

 WantedBy=multi-user.target
 ```

-`ConditionPathIsMountPoint` prevents from trying to mount over already mounted directory. `RemainAfterExit=true` notifies systemd that service should be considered running after start script has stopped working.
+`ConditionPathIsMountPoint` prevents from trying to mount over already mounted directory. `RemainAfterExit` notifies systemd that service should be considered running after start script has stopped working.